adetaylor/browser-learning/docs/exercise1c.md

 (change `exercise1c.html` to whatever you called your page)

 > [!TIP]
 > You need to run the browser and the server at the same time.
-The best way to
+On Linux, the best way to
 > do this is to type Control-Z, and then type `bg`, which will run the browser
 > in the background.
 (You can see this by typing `jobs`.)
 Another way is to
 > open another terminal and then run `cd browser-learning` then `. venv/bin/activate`.
+> On Windows, you may have to run two command prompts or run IDLE twice.

 Ensure you can see bold text and hyperlinks.